Community Development Block Grant (CDBG)

 The State Housing Initiatives Partnership Grant Program was created by passage of the William Sadowski Affordable Housing Act of 1992.
 The funds are administrated by the Florida Housing Finance Corporation (FHFC).
 The source of financing for this program is derived from documentary tax collections from the sale of real estate within our community.
 The allocation amount is based upon the City’s population.
 The City of Cape Coral is required by the state of Florida to provide for affordable housing.

 The City has been a recipient of SHIP funds since 1992.
-The purpose of the grant program is to provide affordable housing opportunities to very-low and low income persons and or households.
-In order to receive SHIP funding, the City is required to annually submit a financial annual report, delineating where the funds were expended and for what purposes.
+The purpose of the grant program is to provide affordable housing opportunities to very low and low income persons and/or households.
+In order to receive SHIP funding, the City is required to submit an annual financial report, delineating where the funds were expended and for what purposes.
 The FHFC must audit how the City expends its SHIP funds for compliance with state statutes.
 Additionally, the City is required to complete a Local Housing Assistance Plan (LHAP) for a three year period.
-Within the LHAP are affordable housing strategies which explain which programs will be available to income eligible clients and/or households.
+Within the LHAP are affordable housing strategies that explain which programs will be available to income eligible clients and/or households.
 Additionally, the document contains the rules and regulations governing the City’s SHIP program.

 Neighborhood Stabilization Program

 HUD's new Neighborhood Stabilization Program (NSP) provides emergency assistance to state and local governments to acquire and redevelop foreclosed properties that may otherwise become sources of blight or abandonment within their community.
 The program was authorized under Title III of the Housing and Economic Recovery Act of 2008.
 The City was allocated $7,065,484 in NSP funds for the NSP1 program.
-The City anticipates receiving $3,048,214 in NSP 3 funds in May of 2011.
+The City received $3,048,214 in NSP 3 funds.
 There are limited ways to utilize these funds and the City must complete a substantial amendment to its CDBG Action Plan to receive these funds.
 This Action Plan delineates how the City anticipates to utilize these funds.

 Please be advised that each of these grant programs has specific program regulations that are required to be fulfilled, not all projects proposed will meet program requirements.
-Additionally, the City maintains requirements of agencies that are funded through our grant programs.
-Agencies who wish to apply for funding are required to meet with City Staff to ensure their project/agency meet these requirements prior to making an application.
+Additionally, the City utilizes the same requirements as agencies that are funded through our grant programs.
+Agencies who wish to apply for funding are required to meet with City Staff to ensure their project/agency meets these requirements prior to making an application.